OECD pushes for tax transparency through Crypto-Asset Reporting Framework

 Analysing the Crypto-Asset Reporting Framework (CARF)

 The main idea of crypto-assets is to transfer and hold currencies without the involvement of conventional financial intermediaries and any central administrator having complete knowledge of both the transactions made and the holdings of crypto-assets.
-In the recent years, a few new intermediaries and service providers, many of which are still unregulated at the moment, have emerged including wallet and exchange platforms.
+In recent years, a few new intermediaries and service providers, many of which are still unregulated at the moment, have emerged, including wallet and exchange platforms.

 With the rising popularity and wide-scale adoption of and transition to crypto-assets in the financial world, the new transparency initiative comes at a critical time.

-The CRS was created with a wide scope in terms of the financial information to be reported, the account holders and the financial institutions subject to reporting, in order to reduce the opportunities for taxpayers to avoid reporting.
+The CRS was created with a wide scope in terms of the financial information to be reported, the account holders and the financial institutions subject to reporting in order to reduce the opportunities for taxpayers to avoid reporting.
 As a result, it does not adequately cover crypto-assets and related transactions, presenting risks for tax evasion in the digital market while undermining the advances made by the CRS.

 This is where the CARF comes into play.